hitbox/lido-middleware/README.md

 # CHANGES

 2022-02-08
 dev/paxdetail/issue1
 Fix some one and two-digit flights are not processing.
 Solution: pad flight number to three places with zeros.
+commit: 06ee2f01f3d1f7c036c7a619724dd8311c07e50b

 2022-02-07
 dev/central_load_plan/handle_other_crewmembers
 Branch to implement handling O(ther) type persons in the remark field, for central_load_plan.

 XXXX-XX-XX
 Other branches I've completely forgotten what are for:

 dev/central_load_plan/emailchanges1
 dev/central_load_plan/monospace_email
 dev/central_load_plan/more_readable_emails
 dev/database
 stage